abhinav-upadhyay/apropos_web/README.md

 (You may either setup a virtual environment with all those packages or just install them globally, whatever works)

-* Download mdocml-1.13.4 from http://mdocml.bsd.lv, and install it in /usr/local.
+* Clone mdocml-1.14.1 from https://github.com/abhinav-upadhyay/mdocml, and install it in /usr/local.
+(I have some modifications to mandoc for generating syntax highlighted html pages)

 * Clone the `apropos_replacement` repository from my github and checkout the `merge_netbsd_linux` branch.
 On linux `make -f Makefile.linux`, on NetBSD run `make` to compile it.
 Run `make install` to install the binaries or just copy the `apropos` binary to `/usr/bin`)

-* Run `makemandb -fv` after building `apropos` in the above step.
-On NetBSD it should generate the man.db database in `/var/db/man.db`.
-On Linux it should be in `/var/man.db`.
-Copy this file to `/usr/local/apropos_web/<netbsd|linux>/man.db` (depending on NetBSD or Linux).
+* To generate HTML format man pages and the apropos database, run updater.py in man-page-updater directory.

 * Run gunicorn to serve the flask app, with something like:
 `gunicorn --workers 2 --bind unix:apropos_web.sock -m 500 --timeout 120 wsgi:app`